 Meet the Co-Founders

 Steph is a Licensed Marriage and Family Therapist and Registered Drama therapist who provides child and family therapy, specializing in work with early childhood, childhood sexual abuse, and children who have been touched by foster care.
 She works in private practice in Portland OR.

 Steph spends a large part of her time chasing two young children around that they she purports are her own.
 She is a board game enthusiast and needs reminders not to overshare about how "there's a board game of that".
 She also loves to garden and bake, and has planted as many fruit trees and bushes as is feasibly possible in her back yard, and then spent the majority of her fall making jams.
 Most of all she loves to be with other humans in an embodied playspace, where the possibilities are limited only by her imagination.

-Rebecca, along with being the co-founder of DvT PDX, is also the co-founder of ar-tic, a non-profit dedicated to providing training and consultation for individuals and organizations looking to provide anti-racist, trauma-informed care to their constituents.
+Along with being the co-founder of DvT PDX, she is also the co-founder of ar-tic LLC (antiracist, trauma-informed care), a consulting org dedicated to providing training and consultation for individuals and organizations looking to provide anti-racist, trauma-informed care to their constituents.